-Do I Need a Website, or Is It Just a Fancy Business Card?
+Do I Need a Contractor Website or Is It Just a Fancy Business Card?

-Plenty of tradies wonder if they need a website.
+Plenty of contractors wonder if they need a website.
 If you’ve made it this far without a website, what’s the point of starting one now?

 In short, because your audience expects it.
 If they can’t find your site, they’ll find someone else’s and that’s leaving thousands of dollars on the table.
 More than a fancy business card, a website can put you on Google, attract leads while you sleep, and grow your business exponentially.